flowerfine/scaleph/docs/develop.md

 # develop

-Within this doc, we describe how to set up development environment for Breeze and run the server and web on IDE.
+Under this doc, we describe how to set up development environment for Breeze and run the server and web on IDE.

 ## requirements